CHH/CHH.github.io/_posts/2013-12-31-most-popular-posts-2013.md

 ---
 layout: post
-title: Most popular posts of 2013
+title: Most popular articles of 2013
 short: true
 ---

-These were the most popular posts of 2013 by visits:
+These were the most popular articles of 2013 by visits:

 1. [PHP Socket Programming done the Right Way](/2012/07/24/php-socket-programming/) with 19091 visits
 2. [Closure Object Binding in PHP 5.4](/2011/10/26/closure-object-binding-in-php-54/) with 1727 visits